Why Pakistan Is on the Road to Another IMF Bailout

 - Investors had little upside in the latest Pakistan election.

-- Bloomberg’s story on the latest rupee devaluation.
+- Bloomberg’s story on the another rupee devaluation.

 ©2018 Bloomberg L.P.